aynoS Records

-My name is Shaun Stephenson, and I'm developing aynoS Records, a community-centered archival project focused on women and children impacted by incarceration.
+My name is Roshaun Stephenson, and I'm developing aynoS Records, a community-centered archival project focused on women and children impacted by incarceration.
 The project centers personal writing and creative storytelling from participants—including my mother, who is currently incarcerated—as primary sources.
 Rather than positioning incarcerated people as subjects, I'm working to establish them as co-authors whose lived experience challenges how carceral systems reduce lives to documentation.
+Through sound, archives, installation, and collaborative record-making, aynoS Records examines how memory, authorship, and lived experience can exist outside institutional control.

 The first album introduces my mother and establishes my approach.
 The title examines how surveillance transforms intimacy.
 Something as personal as scent or touch becomes data.